|

 made.

-less.
-It would also get used on some off-road
+miles or less.
+It would also get used on

-trail rides too.
-This one is all original
+some off-road trail rides too.
+This one is

 - Wow this is actually my newest bike!